 Gamification works because it taps into our basic human instinct to compete and be rewarded.
 When done in a light-hearted way, it provides employees with a fun experience that brings them together and challenges them to beat one another.

 Take Greene King, who used a game to increase engagement with their employee app by 14%.
-Or Kwik Fit, who decided to provide staff across different regions with an online office party after a difficult year.
+Or Kwik Fit, who used their Kwik Fit Konga and Kwikmas Match games to say thanks to staff across different regions.
 Derivco Sports went down the digital advent calendar route, with a four-game bonanza that brought colleagues together during the festive period.

 Ensure clear and transparent communication